bastianrob/go-thennable/README.md

 func Decide(num int) (string, error) {
     if num == 1 {
-        return "one"
+        return "one", nil
     else {
-        return "not one"
+        return "not one", nil
     }
 }